JuanmaMedina/Introduction-Data-Science/README.md

 # Introduction-Data-Science
-Introduction to Data Science course, University of Copenhagen.
+Assignments performed during the Introduction to Data Science course, at the University of Copenhagen.